25 Essential IELTS Pie Chart Vocabulary for Band 7+ Writing

 Common Mistakes to Avoid

-1. Repeating “show/shows” multiple times.
+1. Repeating “show/shows”

-2. Mixing up percentages and fractions.
+2. Mixing up percentages and fractions

-3. Being vague.
+3. Being vague

-4. Overusing the same comparison structure.
+4. Overusing one comparison phrase

-Practice Activity (Write Your Own)
+Practice Activity

 The pie charts show the proportion of different types of transportation used by people in one city in 2000 and 2020.

-Example: In 2000, cars accounted for the largest portion of transport use, at just over half.
+In 2000, cars accounted for the largest portion of transport use, at just over half.
 By 2020, public transport usage increased significantly, while bicycle use remained marginally lower than walking.

 Tips to Learn and Remember Pie Chart Vocabulary